 There is a walk you can take through the Volcano and there are a variety of buttons for kids to push from shooting water out at the wave pool to pushing a button and seeing a lights display appear on the wall.
 A fun thing to do while you are waiting for a ride or just looking for something else to do.

 Where We Spent A Lot Of Our Time

 This is the ride we spent most of our time on: TeAwa The Fearless River™

 It is a lazy river with rapids and quick moving water.
-So, no, it isn’t lazy – yet you can just sit in your tube and go with the flow.
+So, no, it isn’t lazy – you have to put a life jacket on then you just float/bob down the river.
 It was a lot of fun and everyone in our party enjoyed it.
 But be aware the current is strong!